radar/guides/c-extensions.md

 ------------------

 The final step is to require the shared object so that ruby will load the extension with the rest of the gem.
-To do this, we simply require `hola/hola` in `lib/hola.rb`:
+To do this, simply require `hola/hola` in `lib/hola.rb`:

     % cat lib/hola.rb